 “We spend a lot of time importing many goods and materials into Australia, but I think we do have all that we need in our own backyard now… We really need to consider our industrial distributed power position now.”

-From its pristine tropical wilderness to its seemingly inexhaustible mineral wealth, Queensland has some of Australia's most enviable natural riches.
-Yet its geographic enormity, sparsely populated regions, and exposure to some of the country's harshest climate extremes create a unique set of challenges for policymakers.
+Queensland has an enviable abundance of natural riches.
+Yet its geographic enormity, dispersed population, and exposure to some of Australia’s harshest climate extremes create a unique set of challenges for policymakers.

 Leanne Kemp, Queensland’s chief entrepreneur and founder of local blockchain developer Everledger, sees the Sunshine State’s geographic and social pressure points as a wellspring for innovation and entrepreneurship, and a potential new dawn for Australian industry.